 Were you injured by a negligent truck driver who was not following the legal trucking guidelines?
 There are hours of service regulations that all truck drivers must abide by in order to maintain safe trucking transport and the safety of other vehicles out on the road.
-These hours of service are closely regulated by The United States Department of Transportation (DOT).
-Basically what they do is closely monitor the number of hours that a specific truck driver can work each day and each week.
+These hours of service are closely regulated by The United States Department of Transportation (DOT), who closely monitor the number of hours that a specific truck driver can work each day and each week.

-When truck drivers and trucking companies choose to ignore these legal guidelines drivers can become exhausted and even fall asleep at the wheel putting other drivers at risk.
-If you or someone close to you has been in a truck accident, let our personal injury attorneys investigate to make sure that the truck driver has been complying with the hours of service regulations.
+When truck drivers and trucking companies choose to ignore these legal guidelines, drivers can become exhausted and even fall asleep at the wheel, putting other drivers at risk.
+If you or someone close to you has been in a truck accident, let our Irvine personal injury attorneys investigate.

 Contact our Orange County office immediately following your accident to request a free personal injury consultation and find out if you have a case against the trucking company.